rentpath/clj-dotenv/README.md

     (load-env ".env.anything")

-dotenv will load the .env file specified by the ENVIRONMENT environment variable:
+The dotenv! function will load the .env file specified by the ENVIRONMENT environment variable into JVM System Properties:

     env ENVIRONMENT=test lein test